redox-os/book/src/porting-applications.md

 ### Metapackages

-Metapackages is a package without any files, just dependencies.
+Metapackages are packages without any files, just dependencies.
 Use the following recipe template to create a metapackage:

 ```toml
 [package]